Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/player.md

 For this template we have opted not to use Unity's default Player Input Manager component.
 This is because the default component only allows us to define one prefab for Players when we want our Player system to be able to create different prefabs for humans and AIs.

-We have created our own custom Player managers for this purpose.
+We have created our own [custom PlayerManagers](#playermanagers) for this purpose.
 Virtual devices are created for AI players so that their inputs can be handled the same way as human players.
-See the [PlayerManagers](#playermanagers) section below for more information.

 ## Scripting

+All code files below are located at `Assets/_Project/Scripting/Systems/02 - Player`.

 ### CSharp

+These scripts are not meant to be attached to GameObjects in the scene.
+Many of them represent static event classes that are meant to be invoked, or are abstract classes representing concepts.

 #### HumanPlayerEvents